-Penn Law School is minutes away from some of the world’s greatest professional and graduate schools.
-Law students may take courses at Penn towards the completion of a Certificate of Study or Joint-Degree, or simply take courses at one of more of our graduate sister schools that would complement the student’s legal educational and career goals.
+The University of Pennsylvania Carey Law School is minutes away from some of the world’s greatest professional and graduate schools.
+Law students may take courses at Penn toward the completion of a Certificate of Study or Joint-Degree, or simply take courses at one of more of our graduate sister schools that would complement the student’s legal educational and career goals.

 All non-law courses must be pre-approved and are subject to the following criteria:

 - Course must be relevant to your legal education and career goals.